publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch35/schII/ptA/m__us_usc_t7_s1308.md

             The term “Secretary” means the Secretary of Agriculture.

-    (b) __Limitation on direct payments, counter-cyclical payments, and ACRE payments for covered commodities (other than peanuts)__
+    (b) __Limitation on payments for covered commodities (other than peanuts)__

-        (1) __Direct payments__

-        The total amount of direct payments received, directly or indirectly, by a person or legal entity (except a joint venture or a general partnership) for any crop year under subtitle A of title I of the Food, Conservation, and Energy Act of 2008 \[[7 U.S.C.
-8711][/us/usc/t7/s8711] et seq.\] for 1 or more covered commodities (except for peanuts) may not exceed—
+        The total amount of payments received, directly or indirectly, by a person or legal entity (except a joint venture or general partnership) for any crop year under sections 1116 and 1117 \[[7 U.S.C.
+9016][/us/usc/t7/s9016], 9017\] and as marketing loan gains or loan deficiency payments under subtitle B of title I of the Agricultural Act of 2014 \[[7 U.S.C.
+9031][/us/usc/t7/s9031] et seq.\] (other than for peanuts) may not exceed $125,000.

-            (A) in the case of a person or legal entity that does not participate in the average crop revenue election program under section 1105 of that Act \[[7 U.S.C.
-8715][/us/usc/t7/s8715]\], $40,000; or

-            (B)

-             in the case of a person or legal entity that participates in the average crop revenue election program under section 1105 of that Act, an amount equal to—

-                (i) the payment limit specified in subparagraph (A); less

-                (ii) the amount of the reduction in direct payments under section 1105(a)(1) of that Act.

-        (2) __Counter-cyclical payments__

-            In the case of a person or legal entity (except a joint venture or a general partnership) that does not participate in the average crop revenue election program under section 1105 of the Food, Conservation, and Energy Act of 2008, the total amount of counter-cyclical payments received, directly or indirectly, by the person or legal entity for any crop year under subtitle A of title I of that Act \[[7 U.S.C.
-8711][/us/usc/t7/s8711] et seq.\] for 1 or more covered commodities (except for peanuts) may not exceed $65,000.

-        (3) __ACRE and counter-cyclical payments__

-        In the case of a person or legal entity (except a joint venture or a general partnership) that participates in the average crop revenue election program under section 1105 of the Food, Conservation, and Energy Act of 2008, the total amount of average crop revenue election payments and counter-cyclical payments received, directly or indirectly, by the person or legal entity for any crop year for 1 or more covered commodities (except for peanuts) may not exceed the sum of—

-            (A) $65,000; and

-            (B) the amount by which the direct payment limitation is reduced under paragraph (1)(B).

-    (c) __Limitation on direct payments, counter-cyclical payments, and ACRE payments for peanuts__
+    (c) __Limitation on payments for peanuts__

-        (1) __Direct payments__

-        The total amount of direct payments received, directly or indirectly, by a person or legal entity (except a joint venture or a general partnership) for any crop year under subtitle C of title I of the Food, Conservation, and Energy Act of 2008 \[[7 U.S.C.
-8751][/us/usc/t7/s8751] et seq.\] for peanuts may not exceed—
+        The total amount of payments received, directly or indirectly, by a person or legal entity (except a joint venture or general partnership) for any crop year under sections 1116 and 1117 \[[7 U.S.C.
+9016][/us/usc/t7/s9016], 9017\] and as marketing loan gains or loan deficiency payments under subtitle B of title I of the Agricultural Act of 2014 \[[7 U.S.C.
+9031][/us/usc/t7/s9031] et seq.\] for peanuts may not exceed $125,000.

-            (A) in the case of a person or legal entity that does not participate in the average crop revenue election program under section 1105 of that Act \[[7 U.S.C.
-8715][/us/usc/t7/s8715]\], $40,000; or

-            (B)

-             in the case of a person or legal entity that participates in the average crop revenue election program under section 1105 of that Act, an amount equal to—

-                (i) the payment limit specified in subparagraph (A); less

-                (ii) the amount of the reduction in direct payments under section 1105(a)(1) of that Act.

-        (2) __Counter-cyclical payments__

-            In the case of a person or legal entity (except a joint venture or a general partnership) that does not participate in the average crop revenue election program under section 1105 of the Food, Conservation, and Energy Act of 2008, the total amount of counter-cyclical payments received, directly or indirectly, by the person or legal entity for any crop year under subtitle C of title I of that Act \[[7 U.S.C.
-8751][/us/usc/t7/s8751] et seq.\] for peanuts may not exceed $65,000.

-        (3) __ACRE and counter-cyclical payments__

-        In the case of a person or legal entity (except a joint venture or a general partnership) that participates in the average crop revenue election program under section 1105 of the Food, Conservation, and Energy Act of 2008, the total amount of average crop revenue election payments received, directly or indirectly, by the person or legal entity for any crop year for peanuts may not exceed the sum of—

-            (A) $65,000; and

-            (B) the amount by which the direct payment limitation is reduced under paragraph (1)(B).

     (d) __Limitation on applicability__

-        Nothing in this section authorizes any limitation on any benefit associated with the marketing assistance loan program or the loan deficiency payment program under title I of the Food, Conservation, and Energy Act of 2008 \[[7 U.S.C.
-8701][/us/usc/t7/s8701] et seq.\].
+        Nothing in this section authorizes any limitation on any benefit associated with the forfeiture of a commodity pledged as collateral for a loan made available under subtitle B of title I of the Agricultural Act of 2014 \[[7 U.S.C.
+9031][/us/usc/t7/s9031] et seq.\] or title I of the Agricultural Act of 2014 \[[7 U.S.C.
+9001][/us/usc/t7/s9001] et seq.\].

     (e) __Attribution of payments__

         (1) __In general__

-            In implementing subsections (b) and (c) and a program described in paragraphs (1)(C) and (2)(B) of [section 1308–3a(b) of this title][/us/usc/t7/s1308–3a/b], the Secretary shall issue such regulations as are necessary to ensure that the total amount of payments are attributed to a person by taking into account the direct and indirect ownership interests of the person in a legal entity that is eligible to receive the payments.
+            In implementing subsections (b) and (c) and a program described in paragraphs (1)(C) and (2)(B) of section 1308–3a(b)  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  of this title, the Secretary shall issue such regulations as are necessary to ensure that the total amount of payments are attributed to a person by taking into account the direct and indirect ownership interests of the person in a legal entity that is eligible to receive the payments.

         (2) __Payments to a person__